emarsden/dash-mpd-cli/doc/src/container.md

 Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

+It’s packaged as a multiarch container, currently available for linux/amd64 and linux/arm64 platforms.

 ```admonish info title="Advantages of running in a container"
 Why run the application in a container, instead of natively on your machine?